DarrenKwonDev/solana-inspect/README.md

 - Cache files can be polluted due to race conditions.
 Currently, this project assumes the CLI is executed one at a time.
 - `Not provide jito bundle identification`, because even if it is a bundle, the transaction is represented individually
+- `standard ws may lag 30~50 blocks` use enhanced websocket or shred takes a lot of money.